perusio/drupal-with-nginx/README.md

       Returning a 404 (Not Found) for every PHP file not matched by all the previous locations.

+      Note that `index.php` is accessed only **indirectly**, meaning it always from within the Nginx config.
+You cannot access it directly from outside.

    6. Use of [Strict Transport Security](http://www.chromium.org/sts
       "STS at chromium.org") for enhanced security.
 It forces during